• Recipes Index

 Easy French Bread

 There’s something about making your own bread that deepens your connection to humanity as a whole, Past and Present.
 The surge in bread making during the pandemic wasn’t a coincidence.
-It turns out when things are topsy turvy and we feel uncertain we revert to the comfort of baking bread.
+It turns out that when things are topsy-turvy and we feel uncertain, we revert to the comfort of baking bread.
 Our souls are actually yearning to connect to something tangible and meaningful.

 • Chicken and Mushroom Wild Rice Soup